-Exclusive-Cisco rival Arista Networks picks banks for IPO -sources
+EXCLUSIVE-Cisco rival Arista Networks picks banks for IPO -sources

 The company introduced its first products, used in high frequency trading, in 2008.
 It has also gained traction with new uses for its products such as cloud computing, big data and software defined networking.

-All of Arista's senior management, with the exception of its chief financial officer and its senior vice president of global sales operations, consists of former Cisco employees.
-Long-time Cisco veterans, Charlie Giancarlo and Dan Scheinman, also sit on the company's board.

-(This story has been corrected to fix the first name of Arista board member to Dan in last paragraph)

-(Reporting by Nicola Leske and Soyoung Kim; Editing by Gerald E. McCormick, Bernard Orr)
+(Reporting by Nicola Leske and Soyoung Kim; Editing by Gerald E. McCormick)